 Outlook and guidance for 2023

-Elisa is continuing its productivity improvement development, for example by increasing automation and data analytics in different processes, such as customer interactions, network operations and delivery.
+Elisa is continuing its productivity improvement development, for example by increasing automation and data analytics in different processes, such as customer interaction, network operations and delivery.
 Additionally, Elisa’s continuous quality improvement measures will increase customer satisfaction and efficiency and reduce costs.

 Elisa's transformation into a provider of exciting, new and relevant services for its customers is continuing.
 Long-term revenue growth and profitability improvement will derive from growth in the mobile data market, as well as domestic and international digital services.

 Mid-term financial targets by the end of 2023

 |Revenue growth||2022–2025 CAGR >2% |